 The increase in payment may also depend on a change in the reference interest rate, such as the CPI (Consumer Price Index).
 We can also say that in this lease, the tenant agrees to make adjusted monthly payments, such as lease payments for a showroom, depending on market conditions, sales turnover, property value, etc.

-This type of lease is common in long-term leases, and we call this type of lease as the graded lease.
+This type of lease is common in long-term leases, and we call this type of lease the graded lease.

 Trigger for Graduated Lease